code4recovery/tsml-ui/README.md

 # Website Meeting Finder 2.0

-With only a [Meeting Guide format JSON file](https://github.com/code4recovery/spec) or a Google Sheet, web servants can have the same meeting finder found in the [12 Step Meeting List](https://github.com/code4recovery/12-step-meeting-list) WordPress plugin on any website platform.
+With only a [Meeting Guide format JSON file](https://github.com/code4recovery/spec) or a Google Sheet, web servants can have the same meeting finder found in the [12 Step Meeting List](https://github.com/code4recovery/12-step-meeting-list) WordPress plugin, but without WordPress.

-[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling, and [here's a demo](https://react.meetingguide.org/demo.html) of what it can look like embedded in a random website design.
+[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling.
+[Here's a demo](https://react.meetingguide.org/demo.html) of what it can look like embedded in a random website design.

 Advantanges:

-- faster performance for users
+- better performance for users
 - reduced strain on servers
 - can be used on any web platform
 - can be embedded in any layout
-- wider pool of potential project contributors (not just WordPress webmasters)
+- wider pool of potential project contributors (not just WordPress developers)
 - simplifies WordPress plugin (separation of concerns)

 ## Install on Your Website

-You don't need to download anything, or use a particular platform.
+You don't need to download anything.
 Simply add the following code to your page:

 1. In your `<head>` add: